Membership Renewal Process Overview

 - The timing of these notifications is solely based on the expiration date in each member's profile.
 If at any point the member pays their dues invoice, their expiration date will be updated and they will stop receiving renewal notifications.

-- If this is your first time using MemberClicks' automated renewal process, you will need to ask your Implementation Manager or a Help Team member to turn your Membership Automation on for you.
+- If this is your first time using MemberClicks' automated renewal process, you will need to ask your Onboarding Specialist or a Support Specialist member to turn your Membership Automation on for you.
 Once Membership Automation is turned ON, that night around midnight, the system will comb through and send the notification that is closest to the member's expiration date to send out.

 - It is important to move any Lapsed members back to Active before turning Membership Automation ON.
 Members that have already Lapsed (those with expiration dates in the past) will not receive notifications and won’t be able to renew.